blueskyletters/blueskyletters.github.io/_posts/2020-03-31-books-on-my-bookshelf.md

 [_The Shack - WM Paul Young_](https://www.goodreads.com/book/show/40874325-the-shack "The shack")

 The story revolves around the abduction and murder of the protagonist's youngest daughter.
-This book enlivened with spirituality and mystery has powerful writing that brings tears to the eyes of the reader.
+Enlivened with spirituality and mystery,this book has powerful writing that brings tears to the eyes of the reader.

 #### A Book with Illustrations